alfred-ai-co/w2-python-code-generation-and-completion-Ahmedr275-sny04/README.md

 # Alfred AI FastAPI Project Management API

+# I AM CHANGING THE README FILE FOR THIS PR

 This project is a Project Management API built with FastAPI, SQLAlchemy, and SQLite.
 The API allows users to manage projects and their associated tickets.

 ## Folder Structure